mibeh/VTDownloader/README.md

 # VTDownloader

 This tool can be used to download files from VirusTotal using their [v3 API](https://developers.virustotal.com/v3.0/reference).
-It is written in Python 3 in increase maintainability.
+It is written in Python 3 for maintainability.
 This project was inspired by the [VirusTotal Intelligence downloader.](https://www.virustotal.com/intelligence/downloader/)

 VTDownloader works by fist searching based on the query provided to retrieve the hashes for the matching files, up to `n` results.
 The files corresponding to those hashes will then be downloaded in a password protected Zip archive.
 Alternatively, if a file of hashes is specified, those files will be downloaded in the same fashion without performing a search, provided those files exist on VirusTotal.

+An API key is needed for this to work.
+It does not need to be a premium API key nor does it need 'private' API access.

 ## Installation: